Václav Morávek: Life

 Morávek was known for his foolhardy nature and daring actions.
 Among the most famous are his repeated personal colportage of illegal press to the Prague Gestapo office and his deliberate face-to-face meeting with Oskar Fleischer (who at that time headed a special Gestapo team that was hunting the Three Kings), which Morávek subsequently described in a detailed letter sent to Fleischer's superior.
-Once, when returning from Yugoslavia with explosives in his luggage, he was checked by a German policeman at Prague railway station - when asked, Morávek cold-bloodedly responded that "what may look like some explosives to you, are in fact ordinary sonds for centrifuges" and was let to go.
+Once, when returning from Yugoslavia with explosives in his luggage, he was checked by a German policeman at Prague railway station - when asked, Morávek cold-bloodedly responded that "what may look like some explosives to you, are in fact ordinary sonds for centrifuges" and was allowed to leave.

 The most visible sabotage operations carried out by the Three Kings were two bomb attacks in Berlin: one in January 1941 against the Ministry of Air Travel and police headquarters; and second, in the Berlin-Anhalt rail station next month, intended to kill Heinrich Himmler (whose train was unexpectedly delayed).
-In April and May 1941 respectively, Balabán and Mašín were arrested, but Morávek eluded capture for another ten months.
-He died in a gunfight with agents of the Gestapo while he tried to help his colleague Václav Řehák, whom the Gestapo had arrested shortly beforehand.
+In April and May 1941, respectively, Balabán and Mašín were arrested, but Morávek eluded capture for another ten months.
+He died on 21 March 1942 in a gunfight with agents of the Gestapo while he tried to help his colleague Václav Řehák, whom the Gestapo had arrested shortly beforehand.
+He is buried at the Ďáblice Cemetery in Prague.

 On 8 May 2005, he was posthumously promoted to brigadier general.

+In popular culture

+He is the protagonist in the Czech TV series Three Kings, inspired by his anti-Nazi resistance group.